WKLX: WKLX history

 The current 100.7 Sam FM moniker was adopted in November 2005; along the way after changing their branding to Sam FM, the format changed formats to classic hits through the syndicated S.A.M.: Simply About Music program service from Westwood One originally held by WHHT (106.7 FM).
 After that service was discontinued, the Sam FM branding was kept even after the station began utilizing the Bob FM service at some point in the 2010s.

+In October 2024, Commonwealth Broadcasting and Seven Mountains Media agreed to a station swap of several stations in Bowling Green, and Glasgow, Kentucky, including WKLX.

-In April 2025, the station rebranded as BG 100.7, following the lease of the station to Seven Mountains Media.
+In April 2025, the station rebranded as BG 100.7.

-WBGN history
+WKYY history

-WBGN began as a construction permit in 2008 with the call sign WWKN, although it would not go on-the-air until 2011.
+WKYY, originally licensed to Morgantown, Kentucky, began as a construction permit on July 23, 2007, with the call sign WWKN, although it would not go on-the-air until 2011.
 Since its launch, it has served as a full-time satellite of WKLX.
 The station changed its call sign to WKYY on July 1, 2023, following that stations purchase by Charles Anderson, one of WKLX's previous owners, from Newberry Broadcasting.
 The new owner relocated WKYY's broadcast license to Beaver Dam, and elected to relocate its transmission facility to a tower just south of that city.
 WKYY previously transmitted from a tower along Kentucky Route 70 (Veterans Way) in Morgantown.
-The call sign was changed again, to WBGN, on February 15, 2025.
+The call sign was changed again, to WBGN, on February 15, 2025; this change was reversed on November 30, 2025; six days later, the WBGN call sign was reassigned to a Munfordville-licensed station as part of that station's rebranding.